 MATERIAL LENDING POLICY FOR THE KALKASKA COUNTY LIBRARY

-- Books, magazines, audio cassettes, compact discs and videos from the Kalkaska County Library will be lent for a period of three weeks.
+- Books, magazines, audiobooks, and DVDs from the Kalkaska County Library will be lent for a period of three weeks.
+Patrons are limited to five DVD checkouts at any one time.

-- Material may be renewed for a period of three weeks, with the exception of inter-loan material or material on reserve.
+- Materials may be renewed for a period of three weeks, with the exception of inter-library loan materials or materials on reserve.

 - When a book has been overdue for one week, a notice shall be mailed to the card-holder listing the due date.
 A second notice will be mailed after an additional week listing the overdue books with a charge for replacement.
 There is a one dollar charge posted to the card-holder’s account for each of these notices.